 10. Seashells by the Seashore by Marianne Berkes

-A counting book depicting 10 well known shells, this is a beautifully illustrated rhyming picture book of a little girl collecting seashells at the beach.
-The illustrations of the sea shells are great for identifying the sea shells your kids find! [ages 2-10]
+A counting book depicting 10 well-known shells, this is a beautifully illustrated rhyming picture book of a little girl collecting seashells at the beach.
+The illustrations of the seashells are great for identifying the seashells your kids find! [picture book, ages 2 and up]

 9. Hurricane & Tornado by Jack Challoner

 A Dorling Kindersley (DK) Eyewitness Non-Fiction book.
-This great non-fiction series is chock full of illustrations and information and would be a great browsing book for curious minds. [ages 6-12]
+This great non-fiction series is chock full of illustrations and information and would be a great browsing book for curious minds. [nonfiction picture book, ages 6 and up]

 8. True or False: Storms by Melvin and Gilda Berger

 A simple non-fiction book on storms perfect for young or reluctant readers.
-The question and answer format helps to draw in readers of every age from older siblings that want to show off to younger readers who like to guess. [ages 4-10]
+The question and answer format draws in readers of every age from older siblings that want to show off to younger readers who like to guess. [nonfiction picture book, ages 4 and up]

 7. What I Saw and How I Lied by Judy Blundell

 This National Book Award winner for Young Adult fiction is set in Palm Beach, Florida at the end of WWII.
-Fifteen-year-old Evie is caught in layers of lies and secrets centered around stolen Jewish treasure and a handsome ex-GI in this coming of age riveting who-dunnit novel. [ages 14-adult]
+Fifteen-year-old Evie is caught in layers of lies and secrets centered around stolen Jewish treasure and a handsome ex-GI in this coming-of-age riveting whodunnit novel. [young adult, ages 14 and up]

-5. Miles and Miles of Reptiles.
-All About Reptiles by Tish Rabe (A Cat int he Hat Book)
+5. Miles and Miles of Reptiles: All About Reptiles by Tish Rabe

-In rhyming stanzas, this book covers lizards, turtles, snakes, alligators and crocodiles. [ages 2-6]
+In rhyming stanzas, this book covers lizards, turtles, snakes, alligators, and crocodiles. [picture book, ages 4 and up]

-All about sea creatures including manatees, sharks and fish in the different depths of the ocean: sunny zone, twilight zone, dark zone, abyss and the trench. [ages 2-6]
+All about sea creatures including manatees, sharks, and fish in the different depths of the ocean: sunny zone, twilight zone, dark zone, abyss, and the trench. [picture book, ages 4 and up]

 3. Clam-I-Am!
-All About the Beach by Tish Rabe.
-(A Cat in the Hat Book)
+All About the Beach by Tish Rabe

-This book is truly all about the beach including tidal pools, the water cycle of oceans, sea creatures on the shore, tides, and waves. [ages 2-6]
+This book is truly all about the beach including tidal pools, the water cycle of oceans, sea creatures on the shore, tides, and waves. [picture book, ages 4 and up]

 1. Hoot by Carl Hiaasen

-Set in Coconut Cove, Florida, this Newbery Honor Book manages to combine middle school social angst, bullying, environmental issues, and a mysterious boy who can catch a mullet with his bare hands in this riveting must-read novel! [ages 8-12]
+Set in Coconut Cove, Florida, this Newbery Honor Book manages to combine middle school social angst, bullying, environmental issues, and a mysterious boy who can catch a mullet with his bare hands in this riveting must-read novel! [middle grade, ages 10 and up]